Icheler/coExplore/README.md

 assign: \
-fixed some wrong topic names and minor bugs in assign assign still crashes because of noneType Division
+fixed some wrong topic names and minor bugs in assign fixed assign still crashes because of noneType Division robots move to the same goal robots don't search for next goal after arriving/ mission success